luzsemoIT/luzsemoIT/README.md

 - 👋 Hi, I’m @luzsemoIT
 - 👀 I’m interested in giving talents the best opportunities for professional growth
 - 🌱 I’m currently learning recruiting strategies to be the best professional I can be!
+- 📖 My hobbies include creative writing, singing and playing the piano.
+I also love animals and I´m a cat mom
 - 📫 How to reach me: luz.semo@jobsity.com or https://www.linkedin.com/in/luz-semo/

 <!---